isaaccormack/fw_controls/docs/software/readme.md

 The mechanics of how the carriage is controlled at constant velocity and via acceleration are discussed in classes.md/Carriage. -- change this

 # Winding Algorithm
+The 3-axis winding algorithm is relatively simple once initializtion is complete.
+During a wind, the mandrel rotates at a constant velocity while the carriage moves from end to end, and the rotator head pivots to apply filament to the mandrel.
+This continues until the mandrel has been wrapped with the desired layers of filament, `config::total_layers`.

+The software works by polling for events, then taking the actions

+## Mandrel Control

+## Carriage Control

+To give an overview, th

 here we are going to talk about how the carriage is controlled with accel / decel, referencing http://annals.fih.upt.ro/pdf-full/2013/ANNALS-2013-3-06.pdf.

 First we must discuss the most basic mechanics of how the motors are controlled.